unrepentantgeek/Duet4OBKP/calibration.md

 If you'd prefer, you can update your base config with these values.
 Update the M665 and M666 commands in `config.g` with the values seen in the output above.

 ##fine-tuning with bed compensation

+## Compensate for X/Y shrinkage

+Use `M579` to compensate for any growth or shrinkage in X and Y caused by innacuracies in the delta geometry.